skulpt/skulpt/modules.rst

 Mathematical functions, on the other hand, are not objects.
 They do not remember anything about themselves.
 They simply perform a task.
 They are all housed together in a module called `math`.
+Once we have imported the math module, anything defined there can be used in our program.
+Notice that we always use the name of the module followed by a `dot` followed by the specific item form the module (``math.sqrt``).
+You can think of this as lastname.firstname where the lastname is the module family and the firstname is the individual entry in the module.

 If you have not done so already, take a look at the documentation for the math module.